JoeWolf96/Project-2/README.md

 USER STORIES

--as a user i will see the main page and see the list of the items
+-as a user i will see the main page and see the items required to be posted]

+-as a user i can upload my image through URL with my name and a comment and then redirected to the main page

--as a user i will be able to click on a specific item
+-as a user i will be able to click on another user posted image

--as a user i will be redirected to a new page with an image and description of the item  where i could upload an image to prove i completed it . i am able to see all the other images posted by user
+-as a user i will be able to delete or edit my uploaded image with a precompiled form

 -as a user i will be able to update the image with a new image with a form